OpenFibers/Flamingo/help.md

 ### Configuration alias

 Use "alias" to remember what a mapping do.
-For example, note the mapping we made as "Left button to whitespace":
+For example, note the mapping we made as "Right button to whitespace":
 ```
 {
   "map" : [